anirban1984/Udacity-Deep-Learning-Nanodegree/README.md

 Project 2: Build a dog breed classifier using convolutional neural networks and transfer learning

 Project 3: Generate new scripts for your favorite TV show using recurrent neural networks

+Project 4: Generate new human faces using Generative Adversarial Networks by training the network on faces of celebrities

+Project 5: Deploy a web app to perform sentiment analysis on movie reviews using Amazon Sagemaker